docsdeveloperdemo/swiftui-starter-app/README.md

 #  SwiftUI Starter App

-> [!NOTE]
-> I'm building up this repository to contain a SwiftUI Starter codebase that shows how to do a lot of the basics, and connect features together.
-I hope it provides value for you!

 This repository contains a number of SwiftUI views to accelerate iOS and macOS development.

 * Multiplatform SwiftUI Starter App, deploys to iOS and macOS devices